mhadam/snowplow.wiki-fork/setup-guide/2c-setup-a-data-store-source/AWS-Lambda-source-setup.md

 ## Redshift

-If you are running the Snowplow batch (Hadoop) flow with Amazon Redshift, then you should deploy the relevant event table into your Amazon Redshift.
+If you are running the Snowplow batch flow with Amazon Redshift, then you should deploy the relevant event table into your Amazon Redshift.

 You can find the table definition here: